cdrummey216/McAfeeXOR/README.md

+# Foreword

+Transribed below is from a tweet from John McAfee desribing a peculiarity in boolean algebra.
+In mcafeexor.cs, I created a small program to interpret the tweet and, ultimately, I moved the contents of A to C and back using iterations of XOR on binary strings.

 # John McAfee - 05/26/2021 11:06AM

 In my years as a programmer I observed numerous anomalies that may have practical applications.
 Since I'm getting no younger I thought I'd begin passing them on.